scriptpapi/MPGS-Integration-Guides-and-Samples/docs/pay-with-token.md

 # Pay with Token Guide & Samples
-A quick guide to pay to pay using a previously generated token.
+A quick guide to pay using a previously generated token.

 ## Disclaimer
 The following guide contains an explanation of using the Direct Integration Model.
 This guide is by no means an exhaustive one and only represents a scenario where the merchant is enabled to use some of the most common features of the Gateway.
 Additional features may need to be configured separately.